blacktau/blacktau-openauth/README.md

 * [Flickr API](https://www.flickr.com/services/api/)

 You will need to supply your own Consumer Keys, Consumer Secrets, Access Tokens and Access Token Secrets.
 The first two you will need to obtain from the respective resources by registering your application and the second two by obtaining Authorization from those APIs.
 In the case of OAuth2 (Facebook/Google) you will need only an AccessToken as there is no access token secret in OAuth 2.

-#### Blacktau.OpenAuth.AspNet.WebTest

-A simple Asp.Net core web application making use of `Blacktau.OpenAuth.AspNet.Authorization` and `Blacktau.OpenAuth.AspNet.Authorization.Twitter` in order to demonstrate the Asp.Net core Middleware integration and usage for obtaining authorization from twitter for accessing a users feed.
-As with the TestHarness above, you will need to supply your own Consumer Keys and Consumer Secrets, but Access Tokens and Access Token Secrets are obtained by the middelware.

 ## Usage of Client